Skip to main content

 School Chromebooks:

-Students login to the Chromebook, login to Virtual Arkansas, and when they click to take the test, the LDB extension will open for them.
+Students log in to the Chromebook and log in to Virtual Arkansas, and when they click to take the test, the LDB extension will open for them.

 Student Chromebooks:

-Students login to the Chromebook, login to Virtual Arkansas, and when they click to take the test, the LDB extension will open for them.
+Students log in to the Chromebook and log in to Virtual Arkansas, and when they click to take the test, the LDB extension will open for them.

 School Windows or Mac Computers:

-Installation will place a LDB icon on the desktop.
+The installation will place an LDB icon on the desktop.
 Students double-click and launch the LDB software, login using their VA credentials, and proceed to the exam.

 Student Windows or Mac Computers:

-Installation will place a LDB icon on the desktop.
-Students double-click and launch the LDB software, login using their VA credentials, and proceed to the exam.
+The installation will place an LDB icon on the desktop.
+Students double-click and launch the LDB software, login using their VA credentials, and proceed to the exam

 Before Testing with Lockdown Browser for Chromebooks

-1. Log the student completely out of Virtual Arkansas Portal / Dashboard.
+1. Log the student completely out of the Virtual Arkansas Portal / Dashboard.

 2. Ensure that the Chromebook is updated (https://support.google.com/chromebook/answer/177889?hl=en)